jcolag/entropy-arbitrage/2021-11-29-south-pole.md

 * * *

-**Credits**:  The header image is the [Byrd's South Pole expedition in the pack ice](https://en.wikipedia.org/wiki/File:Bundesarchiv_Bild_102-09158,_Expeditionsschiff_Byrds.jpg) by an unknown photographer, made available by the [German Federal Archive](http://www.bundesarchiv.de/) under the terms of the [Creative Commons Attribution Share-Alike 3.0 Germany](https://creativecommons.org/licenses/by-sa/3.0/de/deed.en) license.
+**Credits**:  The header image is the {% wiki File:Bundesarchiv_Bild_102-09158,_Expeditionsschiff_Byrds.jpg|Byrd's South Pole expedition in the pack ice|en %} by an unknown photographer, made available by the [German Federal Archive](http://www.bundesarchiv.de/) under the terms of the [Creative Commons Attribution Share-Alike 3.0 Germany](https://creativecommons.org/licenses/by-sa/3.0/de/deed.en) license.